 “Let me know when you’re ready to take responsibility for your actions.”

 These statements and questions, disguised as innocuous, even gentle hints, are designed specifically to make you want to set yourself on fire.

-She will go hours without responding to your telecommunication attempts, often without explanation.
+They will go hours without responding to your communication attempts, often without explanation.

 If you’re one of those people who expects to hear back when you text or call someone, you should probably steer clear of teachers.
 I know that personally, from about 10:30 PM to 5:30 PM the next day, it’s a complete crapshoot whether I will reply at all, let alone promptly.